Arian-G/find-route/README.md

 <br>

 ## About
-This program implements state space search in order to find a route between any two cities (nodes). <br>
+This program implements (informed and uninformed) state space search in order to find a route between <br>
-On completion, the program will output the length of the route, all cities (nodes) along that route, <br>
-and the total number of nodes expanded and generated.
+any two cities (nodes).
+On completion, the program will output the length of the route, all cities (nodes) <br> along that route, and the total number of nodes expanded and generated.

 <br>